jgan010/Google-Data-Analytics-Capstone-Cyclistic/README.md

 - There are missing data points for start station and end station and geographic latitude and longitude in the dataset therefore the data is not as comprehensive as it could have been.
 We will keep this in mind and account for these during data analysis.

-## Data Exploration and cleaning using SQL
+## Data Exploration and Cleaning using SQL
 **Data exploration and cleaning are done using SQL query on PostgreSQL on pgAdmin4.** *Query code in txt file.*
 - ride_id  was checked for duplicate  and was confirmed to be unique.
 - Removing rides that has end time before the start time.